Parking and ending your trip

 Can I end a trip in Portland?

-No. Seattle cars belong to the Seattle fleet and trips can only be ended inside the Seattle Home Area.
+No. Seattle cars belong to the Seattle fleet and trips can end inside the Seattle Home Area.
 That being said, you're very welcome to take a car to Portland and back.
 Also, your ReachNow membership works in every city, so enjoy ReachNow while traveling in Portland or Brooklyn.

 Where can I end my trip?